 Green Mountain Byway, Vermont

-The maple, birch and, beech trees lining this 11-mile route bisecting Vermont put on one of the most dazzling displays of color in New England.
+The maple, birch, and beech trees lining this eleven-mile route bisecting Vermont put on one of the most dazzling displays of color in New England.
 The drive from quaint Waterbury, home of Ben & Jerry's Ice Cream, to Stowe, one of the most famous ski resorts in the east, passes through two state forests and three state parks.
 In Stowe, the ski area gondola offers a bird's-eye view of the forested slopes and easy access to hiking.